4 Things You Shouldn’t DIY in Your Bathroom Renovation

 Moisture in the bathroom can cause significant structural damage, attract termites and it can cause health issues with mould growth.

-Action: Get your builder to organise the waterproofing in your bathroom.
-The cost and time for installation will give you peace of mind for the longevity of your bathroom.
+Action: Get your builder to organise the waterproofing in your bathroom and ensure you get the waterproofing certification.

 Redirecting water lines

-Redirecting water lines to reconfigure the bathroom layout should be done by a licensed plumber.
+Redirecting water lines to reconfigure the bathroom layout must be done by a licensed plumber.

-It’s an easy mistake cross connect water lines and damage a shower combination.
+It’s an easy mistake to cross connect water lines and damage a shower combination.

 It’s a costly mistake to run water lines to a shower, have the walls sheeted, waterproofed and tiled to find the water was connected to the wrong side – or no water connected at all.